LivTel/ltpy/README.md

 The structure of using ltrtml module is by creating 4 dictionary structures;
 * `settings` -  holds RTML login, proposal and IP connection settings
+* `constraints` - holds observing and timing constraints.
 * `target` - holds target name, RA and DEC.
-* `constraints` - holds observing and timing constraints.
+Multiple targets allowed
-* `observation` - holds instrument settings and exposures.
+* `observation` - holds instrument settings, target and exposures.
+Multiple observations allowed.

 The user can create any number of `observation` dictionaries to enable multi instrument groups or groups with multiple instrument setups.